firststatepediatrics/firststatepediatrics.github.io/info-visitschedule.md

 title: Well Infant/Child Visit Schedule
 ---

 We strongly adhere to the preventive health recommendations of the American Academy of Pediatrics, and the vaccination schedule of the CDC/ACIP (Advisory Committee on Immunization Practices).
+In addition to the vaccines below, we strongly recommend an annual flu vaccine for all children starting at age 6 months.

 * Birth: daily check in hospital (vaccine: hepatitis B) - we round daily at Christiana Hospital on our newborn patients on the post-partum unit.
 * 2-4 days after discharge